Laeti-dev/P7-Sentiments_analysis/README.md

 ## 3. Steps
 To address the customer problem, we will follow these steps:
 - **Data Collection**: Gather a dataset of tweets, including both positive and negative sentiments.
+The dataset is available [here](https://www.kaggle.com/datasets/kazanova/sentiment140)
 - **Data Preprocessing**: Clean the data by removing noise (such as special characters and stop words) and preparing it for analysis (e.g., tokenization).
 - **Exploratory Data Analysis**: Analyze the dataset to understand the sentiment distribution, common words, and patterns that can inform our model development.
 - **Model Development**: Experiment with different machine learning models, including logistic regression, and deep learning approaches like neural networks, to predict sentiment.